Building Naive Bayes Classifier from Scratch to Perform Sentiment Analysis

 train_sentences, test_sentences, train_labels, test_labels = train_test_split(reviews, encoded_labels, stratify = encoded_labels)

-Many variants of the Naive Bayes classifier are available in the sklearn library.
-However, we are going to be building our own classifier from scratch using the formulas described earlier.
-We start by using the CountVectorizer from sklearn.feature_extraction.text to get the frequency of each word appearing in the training set.
+Many variants of the Naive Bayes classification are available in the scikit-learn library.
+However, we will build our classifier using the formulas described earlier.
+We start using the CountVectorizer from sklearn.feature_extraction.text to get the frequency of each word appearing in the training set.
 We store them in a dictionary called ‘word_counts’.
-All the unique words in the corpus are stored in ‘vocab’.
+All the unique words in the corpus are stored in ‘vocab.’

 vec = CountVectorizer(max_features = 3000)